By: Lori Kahn | Jun 5, 2018

 Don’t miss out on the Lunch Time Bacchanal where you want to join in for nonstop Soca and rum punch.
 This event culminates in a Miami Broward Carnival panorama competition where steel bands will give you an intense dance workout you've never gotten from Zumba.
 Other events include the Miami Broward Official J’ouvert, think paint and rum and lots and lots of dancing.

-Travel to the Carnival festival at the Miami DADE fairgrounds is easy and convenient.
-Shuttle buses will be provided from the Miami Dade Transit Golden Glades bus depot (in North Miami-Dade) and Tropical Park (in S.W.
-Miami Dade on 40th Street/Bird Road).
-Patrons will be able to park and ride for free to the Miami -Dade County Fairgrounds.
+Getting to the Carnival festival at the Miami Dade Fairgrounds is easy and convenient.
+Free buses will be provided from a few different locations throughout Miami-Dade and Broward Counties.
 The shuttle service party buses will run all day.
 Schedules of the shuttle services will be posted on the festival website.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.

 Share the Love: We'd love to see your photos!
 Share them with us on Facebook, Twitter or Instagram and don’t forget to use the hashtag: #FoundInMiami.